Trump escalates retribution campaign with charges against Comey and threats against liberal groups - Boston News, Weather, Sports | WHDH 7News

 The charges against Comey came even as prosecutors in the office had written a memo detailing concerns about the pursuit of an indictment and their likelihood of success at trial.

-The former FBI director said in a video Thursday night that he is innocent, but knew that “standing up to Donald Trump” would come with costs.
+The former FBI director said in a video he’s innocent but knew “standing up to Donald Trump” would come with costs.

 “My heart is broken for the Department of Justice, but I have great confidence in the federal judicial system, and I am innocent,” Comey said.